freeCodeCamp/guide/src/pages/articles/sql/sql-between-operator/index.md

 ---
 ## SQL Between Operator

-This operator is used in a WHERE clause or in a GROUP BY HAVING Clause.
+This operator is used in a WHERE clause or in a GROUP BY HAVING clause.

 Rows are selected that have a value greater than the minimum value and less than the maximum value.

-NOTE; It's important to keep in mind that the values entered in the command are EXCLUDED from the result, we get just what is between them.
+It's important to keep in mind that the values entered in the command are **excluded** from the result.
+We get just what is between them.

-Here is the syntax for using the function in a WHERE Clause.
+Here is the syntax for using the function in a WHERE Clause:

 ```sql
 select field1, testField
 from table1
 where testField between min and max
 ```

-Here is an example using the student table and the WHERE clause
+Here is an example using the student table and the WHERE clause:

 ```sql
 -- no WHERE clause